-- 1. Members need to verify ownership of poultry flock with the Extension Office by July 3 using the appropriate verification form.
-Refer to General Rules for verification form and other expectations.
-Poultry whose industry-norm life span (meat poultry) is shorter than May 1 to the date of the county fair must have proof of purchase/order by July 3. - 2.
-Not more than three entries may be made in each class. - 1.
-Judging of classes 120-123, 130, 132, and 133 will be done primarily on the basis of exhibition qualities as described in The American Standard of Perfection. - 5.
-Judging of classes 124, 125 and 128 will be on the basis of production qualities only.
+All Poultry must meet the General and Health Regulations.

+ALL Poultry must be pre-entered by the official Pre-Fair Entry Deadline.
+Entry form available at Extension Office in Lincoln.

+Not more than three entries may be made in each class.

+Judging will be done primarily on the basis of exhibition qualities as described in The American Standard of Perfection.

+Judging of production classes will be on the basis of production qualities only.
 Members exhibiting well developed birds of production quality will be credited for it even if they vary slightly from Standard or Perfection.
-Disqualification will bar all competition. - 6.
-Owners need to take adequate care and cleanliness of pens and birds during the fair and must clean out pens afterwards or premiums will be withheld. - 7.
-When required by the State of Kansas, poultry must follow Pullorum typhoid tests.
-2023 is a required year for Lincoln County.
-Testing on poultry is required at check in.
-Waterfowl are not required to be tested.
+Disqualification will bar all competition.

+Owners need to take adequate care and cleanliness of pens and birds during the fair and must clean out pens afterwards or premiums will be withheld.

-County level class only
+The poultry shows will be designated as blow and go show.
+No artificial coloring, paint, or adhesive is allowed.
+All livestock shows are blow and go.
+Violators will be disqualified.

-- 108. Standard Breeds; Large Fowl; One young bird of either sex - 109.
-Standard Breeds; Large Fowl; One old bird of either sex - 110.
-Standard Breeds; Bantams; One young bird of either sex - 111.
+- 108. Standard Breeds; Large Fowl; One young bird of either sex - Standard Breeds; Large Fowl; One old bird of either sex - Standard Breeds; Bantams; One young bird of either sex - 111.
 Standard Breeds; Bantams; One old bird of either sex - 112.
 Production Pullets-Pen, 3 Standardbred, Crossbred or Straincross pullets to be judged on egg production qualities only - 113.
 Production Hens-Pen, 3 Standardbred, Crossbred or Straincross hens to be judged on egg production qualities only - 114.
 Dual purpose pullets; Pen, 3 Such as Rhode Island Reds, New Hampshire, Plymouth Rocks, etc. - 115.
 Dual purpose hens; Pen, 3 Such as Rhode Island Reds, New Hampshire, Plymouth Rocks, etc. - 116.
 Meat-type Chickens; Pen, 3 Standardbred, Crossbred or Straincross birds of the same sex to be judged on meat production qualities only - 117.
 Capons.
 All breeds (3 birds of one breed) - 118.
-Turkeys, all breeds; 1 bird of either sex - 119.
-Ducks, call or bantam, all breeds, 1 bird of either sex - 120.
+Turkeys, all breeds; 1 bird of either sex - Ducks, call or bantam, all breeds, 1 bird of either sex - 120.
 Ducks, all breeds; 1 bird of either sex - 121.
 Geese, all breeds; 1 bird of either sex - 122.
 Pigeon; Old cock (hatched in previous calendar year); Indicate breed - 123.
 Pigeon; Old hen (hatched in previous calendar year); Indicate breed - 124.
 Young cock (hatched in this calendar year); Indicate breed - 125.
 Pigeon; Young hen (hatched in this calendar year); Indicate breed - 126.
 Other fowl - 127.
 Poultry Showmanship, Junior - 128.
 Poultry Showmanship, Senior